rguiscard/mrubyOnZig/README.md

     gc: u128 = @import("std").mem.zeroes(u128),
 ```

-### 4. Use build.zig to convert mruby file to bytecode in C
+### 4. Use build.zig to convert mruby file to bytecode in C automatically

 Assuming there is a mruby file at `src/main.rb`.
 Add this in `build.zig`